Top of pageSkip to main content

 General Education Requirements (GERs) encourage students to develop their knowledge and skills in a diverse array of subjects to create a liberal arts education.
 A list of all required GERs and applicable courses can be found in the college catalog.

-In order to be a degree candidate in the College, students must file an application for the bachelor’s degree with the College’s Office for Undergraduate Education at the beginning of the semester they expect the degree to be conferred.
+In order to be a degree candidate in Emory College, students must file an application for the bachelor’s degree with the College’s Office for Undergraduate Education at the beginning of the semester they expect the degree to be conferred.
 If you end up in the Business or Nursing Schools, you will receive information from the schools about graduation requirements.

-EPASS Learning Assistants offer weekly collaborative group learning sessions to explore concepts, review class notes, discuss reading assignments, practice test-taking strategies, and review for quizzes and exams.
+Learning Assistants offer weekly collaborative group learning sessions to explore concepts, review class notes, discuss reading assignments, practice test-taking strategies, and review for quizzes and exams.

 Emory University has 12 Libraries between the Atlanta and Oxford campus.
 In addition to their physical resources, Emory Libraries offers a number of virtual resources such as a variety of databases, eBooks, audiobooks, and various subscriptions.
 Make sure to take advantage of their resources!